|Nutritional Guidelines (per serving)|

 |Dietary Fiber 3g||10%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I've always felt like banana bread was the most opportunistic of all the bread because it's the one that waits until it sees that you have some really overripe bananas, and then suddenly it occurs to you to make it.
+Banana bread was the most opportunistic of all the bread because it's the one that waits until it sees that you have some really overripe bananas, and then suddenly it occurs to you to make it.

 Which is interesting, too, because there aren't many foods where you ideally want to wait for one of the ingredients to almost go bad before you make it.